 - The maximum opening balance is £500.

 - The maximum balance is £20,000.
+Interest added to the account will count towards the maximum balance.
 Once the balance has reached the maximum, the account will be transferred to an Instant premium account (an easy access, variable rate account that may be subject to change in the future).
 We will contact you to organise a savings review and discuss alternative accounts.